SystemsApproach/sdn/access.rst

 The figure also shows the Mobile Core and set of base stations interconnected by a backhaul network.
-The technology used to implement this backhaul is an implementation choice—e.g., it could be an packet-switched ethernet, a metro ring, or even PON-based—but for our purposes, the important point is that the RAN is effectively a regional (e.g., metro-area) packet-switched network, where the base stations are the "nodes" of that network (nodes that just happen to have one or more radio antennas connected to it).
-Packets are "routed" through this network to reach the best base station(s), at any given point in time, to serve each UE.
+The technology used to implement this backhaul is an implementation choice—e.g., it could be ethernet-based or PON-based—but for our purposes, the important point is that the RAN is effectively a regional (e.g., metro-area) packet-switched network, overlaid on the backhaul, where the base stations are the "nodes" of that overlay network.
+Packets are "routed" through this network to reach the best base station(s) to serve each UE at a given moment in time.\ [#]_ These forwarding decisions are implemented by the base stations, which make decisions about *handovers* (one base station handing a given UE's traffic off to another) and *link aggregation* (multiple base stations deciding to jointly transmit to a given UE).

+.. [#] We say "routed" because the decision is based on a combination
+       of mobility tracking and monitoring how to most efficiently use the radio spectrum, as opposed to the shortest-path criteria typically used in wired networks.
+What's important, however, is that the base stations cooperatively implement a distributed decision-making algorithm, and then forward packets to each other based on those decisions.

 Key Takeaways
 ~~~~~~~~~~~~~~~~